Pan Roasted Chicken Thighs

 • Preheat the oven to 350˚.

-• Add the avocado oil to the sauté pan and when the oil starts to shimmer, add the chicken to the pan and cook for 3 to 4 minutes on each side until golden brown.
+• Add 1 teaspoon avocado oil to the sauté pan and when the oil starts to shimmer, add the chicken to the pan and cook for 3 to 4 minutes on each side until golden brown.

 • Place the pan in the oven and cook the chicken for 10 minutes.